 Thanks to The Baby Sleep Site for sponsoring this conversation and providing helpful tips!

 When you have a brand new baby, you expect sleep to become non-existent.
 Newborns are not born knowing how to sleep; they eat often and sleep for short periods.
 But as your baby gets older, you start being able to get longer stretches between wakings.
 Older babies can learn to fall asleep on their own, but they do go through periods of sleep regression and may continue to have sleep problems.
+Do you know how to get your toddler to sleep through the night?

 I have been a subscriber to The Baby Sleep Site since becoming a Mom and my infant board on Pinterest is full of their helpful tips.
 In this collaborative post, I would like to share the sleep problems we experienced with Baby H and share some wonderful tips from Nicole from The Baby Sleep Site.